Asabeneh/30-Days-Of-JavaScript/readMe.md

 # 📔 Day 1
 # Introduction
-**Congratulations** for deciding to participate in a 30 days of JavaScript programming challenge .
+**Congratulations** for deciding to participate in a 30 days of JavaScript programming challenge.
 In this challenge you will learn everything you need to be a JavaScript programmer and in general the whole concepts of programming.
 In the end of the challenge you will get a 30DaysOfJavaScript programming challenge certificate.
 Join the [telegram group](https://t.me/ThirtyDaysOfJavaScript).

 **A 30DaysOfJavaScript** is a guide for both beginners and advanced JavaScript developers.
 Welcome to JavaScript.
 JavaScript is the language of the browser.